Alfie728/COMP9032_proj/Part1_Part2_design.md

 5) S5 — Format + scroll preview
    - Implement `PreparePathScrollData` and `UpdateLCDForScroll`.
+   - Clear both LCD lines in `UpdateLCDForScroll` and then re‑stamp the stage tag on line 0 (cols 14–15).
+This prevents the S3 header `loc(x,y)` from lingering when transitioning into S4/S5.
    - Drive `STATE_SCROLL_PATH` preview using `AdvanceScrollWindow`.
    - Flash PC4 on first entry into scroll; print `S5`.